cchildress/beegfs_ansible/README.md

 ## Running the playbooks
 To run a full deploy use `ansible-playbook -i inventoy/hosts playbooks/deploy-beegfs.yml`.

-To deploy only a specific part of BeeG FS you can use one of the `playbooks/deploy-beegfs-<name>.yml` plays instead.
+To deploy only a specific part of BeeGFS you can use one of the `playbooks/deploy-beegfs-<name>.yml` plays instead.

 ### Tags
 Every task has a `beegfs` tag to make this easier to integrate with a larger repository.